petl/Bicycle_dynamo_specificator/README.md

 ![Equivalent measurement schematic](https://github.com/petl/Bicycle_dynamo_specificator/blob/master/Measurement_schematic.png)

+A [video](https://github.com/petl/Bicycle_dynamo_specificator/blob/master/setup_video.mp4) of the setup in action is also included in the repository.

 ## Script

 The [script](https://github.com/petl/Bicycle_dynamo_specificator/blob/master/GetDataFromRigol1054Z.ipynb) written in python and run in an [jupyter notebook](https://jupyter.org/) is composed of three parts: